-Year Total emplo oyment by sector Female employment by sector Agriculture Industry Service Agriculture Industry Service 1997 80.4 3.6 16.0 54 29 30.2
+Year Total emp oyment by rt by sector Female employment sector it by Agriculture Industry Service Agriculture Industry Service 1997 80.4 3.6 16.0 54 29 30.2

 Women in decision-making

 Uganda has made extraordinary progress in affirmatively enabling women to have more of a voice in public affairs.
 In the seventh parliament, 24.4 percent of the members were women.
 At local levels, while a third of all council seats are reserved for women, representation has fallen since 1996 and women holding the poison of chairperson are very scarce.